 Should I customize Dynamics 365 or adapt my processes?

-Adapt your processes where possible.
-Customizations add cost, risk, and long-term maintenance burden.
-Every customization must be retested with each Dynamics 365 update.
-EPC Group documents and justifies every customization decision during the design phase.
+EPC Group carefully documents and justifies every customization decision during the design phase.

 How long does ERP implementation planning take?

-Discovery and requirements gathering for a mid-size ERP implementation (200–500 users, 3–5 modules) takes 4–8 weeks.
-Solution design takes an additional 4–8 weeks.
-Total planning duration before development begins is typically 8–16 weeks.
+Discovery and requirements gathering for a mid-size ERP implementation, involving 200–500 users and 3–5 modules, usually takes 4–8 weeks.
+After this phase, solution design requires an additional 4–8 weeks.
+Thus, the total planning time before development begins is typically 8–16 weeks.

 What Dynamics 365 modules does EPC Group implement?